emqx/cloud-docs/en_US/deployments/vpc_peering.md

    ![aws-vpc1](./_assets/aws-vpc1.png)

-4. Return to  [EMQX Platform console](<https://cloud-intl.emqx.com/console>), fill in the information recorded in step 3, and click the `Confirm` button to complete the creation of the peering connection
+4. Return to  [EMQX Cloud console](<https://cloud-intl.emqx.com/console>), fill in the information recorded in step 3, and click the `Confirm` button to complete the creation of the peering connection

    * For Peering ID,  fill in the recorded `VPC Peering Connection`
    * For VPC ID,  fill in the recorded `Requester VPC ID`